 Humans have used medicinal mushrooms for millennia, and there are thousands of fungi species to choose from.

-Here our top five mushroom capsules and some of their benefits.
-Click any one to learn more:
+Here are our top five mushroom capsules and some of their benefits:

-Lion’s Mane Capsules - Best known for brain, supports mental clarity, memory, focus & alertness*
+- Lion’s Mane Capsules - Best known for supporting mental clarity, memory, focus & alertness*

-Turkey Tail Capsules -Best known for Immunity, supports gut health with their immunity activators and Beta Glucans*
+- Turkey Tail Capsules -Best known for supporting gut health with their immunity activators and Beta Glucans*

-Reishi Capsules - Best known for stress, supports physical and mental stress as well as sleep.*
+- Reishi Capsules - Best known for supporting physical and mental stress as well as sleep.*

-Cordyceps Capsules - Best known for energy, supports athletic performance, endurance and cardiovascular health*
+- Cordyceps Capsules - Best known for supporting athletic performance, endurance, and cardiovascular health*